-The Coucher Book of Whalley written by the 13th century Abbots at Whalley monastery recorded de Mitton genelogy from the early middle- ages (12th century) and has been relied on.
+The Coucher Book of Whalley written by the 13th century Abbots at Whalley monastery recorded de Mitton genealogy from the early middle- ages (12th century) and has been relied on.

 The Reverend George Ackerley’s book The History of the Parrish of Mitton (pub.
 1947) has both the early “de Mitton” family and the Shireburne genealogy descendant from Otto de Mitton.
 I suspect Ackerley relied on records at Stonyhurst albeit with some mistakes.

 The most complete detailed genealogy is The Mittons of Craven by Jack Knowles (1982).
 It is found at the British Library in London as well as some other British library’s.
 Knowles claims that his record of descent from Richard Mitton born in 1577 is an authenticated genealogy.
 In other words the source documentation is taken from the Bishops Rolls transcripts.

 The Knowles 1982 genealogy dates from the early 12th century starting with Robert de Lacy through the late 14th.
 Knowles research and evidence surmises the de Mittons as scion descendant’s of the de Lacy`s and then an authenticated 16th. to 20th century genealogy of those from the Craven area.
 Jack Knowles research was in England so it included ‘Squire’ Joseph Mitton from Horton – in – Ribbelsdale (1723-92).